Contents

 Advantages

 The good thing about bonds is that a lot of them are government bonds.
-This means that they are low risk and you are less likely to lose your money.
-They are also fixed income, so you usually see a biweekly or monthly return.
+This means they are low risk, so you are less likely to lose your money.
+They are also fixed-income, so you usually see returns on a biweekly or monthly basis.

-This gives you a steady income, which isn’t always likely when you are investing in stocks.
-Another great advantage to bonds is that you can purchase them as ETFs instead of just individual bonds.
+This gives you a steady income, which isn’t always the case when you invest in stocks.
+Another great advantage of bonds is that you can purchase them through ETFs rather than individual bonds.
 This means that you can invest them in RRSPs and TFSAs in some cases.

 Disadvantages